Saving lives through education, advances in treatment and finding a cure for Barth syndrome

 Carrier Testing and Genetic Counselling

 If you (or someone in your family like your mother, grandmother, sister, aunt etc) have a history of multiple male miscarriages or stillbirths, you should be tested to see if you’re a carrier of Barth syndrome.
-If you have a boy who has been diagnosed with Barth syndrome, you will also be offered testing.
-Your blood can be analysed to see if you have the same genetic mutation as your son has – if you do, then this means you are a carrier.
+If you have a child who has been diagnosed with Barth syndrome, you will also be offered testing.
+Your blood can be analysed to see if you have the same genetic mutation as your child has – if you do, then this means you are a carrier.

 You can also discuss options regarding having your other sons and daughters tested if necessary.